Can animals sense when an earthquake is about to occur? | ExBulletin

 Within minutes of yesterday’s earthquake rocking Melbourne, my Victorian friends reported changes in the behavior of their animals.

 One of her friends wrote on social media that her dog Harvey stood in the hallway howling for a full five minutes before the ground moved.
-A colleague reported that his television reception became murky, but when he went out to check on the air, he noticed an “unusual and astounding absence of birdcage” before he could feel the earthquake.
+A colleague reported that his television reception became ambiguous, but when he went out to check on the air, he noticed an “unusual and astounding absence of birdsong” before he could feel the earthquake.

 Earthquakes are alarming, frightening, and potentially fatal.
 The 1989 Newcastle earthquake killed 13 people and injured 160.
 If our animal companions could give us an alert when an event like this was about to happen, it could really be a life saver.
 But can they really?
 Let’s take a look at the guide.